MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/purchase-on-premises.md

 Microsoft Dynamics 365 Finance + Operations (on-premises) offers a variety of license types to best suit the needs of your organization.
 To better understand how Finance + Operations (on-premises) is licensed, please work with your partner, who can access the [Licensing guide](https://mbs.microsoft.com/Files/public/365/DynamicsOperationsOnPremEnterprise.pdf) on PartnerSource.
 When you are ready to purchase licenses for your organization, work with your partner to follow the steps outlined in this topic.

 > [!IMPORTANT]
-> On-premises deployments are not supported on any public cloud infrastructure, including Azure.
+> On-premises environments are not supported on any public cloud infrastructure, including Azure.

 ## Purchase client access licenses

-To run on-premises deployments, you must obtain the proper number of client access licenses (CALs) for your organization per the licensing guide.
+To run on-premises environments, you must obtain the proper number of client access licenses (CALs) for your organization per the licensing guide.
 The CAL purchased for an individual user determines the functionality that the user has the rights to use.
 User CALs can be purchased from the [Microsoft Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).

 ## Purchase server licenses